-In summary, we believe the wine industry is on a solid trajectory and continues to grow.
-Overall, we believe the industry is expected to stabilize in 2023 at the current levels.
+Overall, we believe the industry is expected to stabilize in 2024 around the current levels.
 However, of concern, consumption growth is mainly amongst those over 60 years old, with the most significant growth area among 70-80-year-olds.
 Consequently, we believe future positive sales and growth will depend on the industry targeting younger consumers.
 According to the State of the Wine Industry 2023 by Rob McMillan, younger wine consumers are not limited by cost; instead, they seek something enticing to draw them in to learn more about wine, including but not limited to health, sustainability, social values, and transparent labeling,

-The Company's Board of Directors and Management believe the winery's focus on integrity in winemaking, small scale, storied estate vineyards, environmental stewardship, support for community needs and participatory wine experiences are reflective of the values of a number of prospective, developing wine enthusiasts.
+The Company's Board of Directors and management believe the winery's focus on integrity in winemaking, small scale, storied estate vineyards, environmental stewardship, support for community needs and participatory wine experiences are reflective of the values of a number of prospective, developing wine enthusiasts.

 The Oregon wine industry - Oregon is a relatively new wine-producing region in comparison to California and France.
 In 1966, there were only two commercial wineries licensed in Oregon.
-According to the Oregon Vineyard and Winery Report produced by University of Oregon's Institute for Policy Research and Engagement (UOIPRE) in 2021, the most recent year such data is available, the overall number of wineries increased from 995 to 1,058 with the biggest increases coming from the Willamette Valley, which added 45.
-Planted acres of wine grape vineyards increased by 2,368 acres from 39,531 to 41,899, an increase of 6%, 39,083 acres of which were harvested.
-Oregon wine grapes produced a 2021 crop with a total value of \$271 million, an increase of 72% from 2020 primarily due to a more normal fruit set compared to the preceding 2020 harvest according to UOIPRE.
-Pinot Noir leads all varieties accounting for 60% of planted acreage and 61% of production.
-According to UOIPRE, Oregon case sales in 2021 were 5.3 million, which was a 13% increase from 2020.
-UOIPRE reported case sales in dollars for 2021 were approximately \$844 million, a 21% increase from 2020.
+According to the Oregon Vineyard and Winery Report produced by University of Oregon's Institute for Policy Research and Engagement ("UOIPRE") in 2022, the most recent year such data is available, the overall number of wineries increased from 1,058 to 1,116 with the biggest increases coming from the Willamette Valley, which added 38.
+Planted acres of wine grape vineyards increased by 2,588 acres from 41,899 to 44,487, an increase of 6%, 40,774 acres of which were harvested.
+Oregon wine grapes produced a 2022 crop with a total value of \$330 million, an increase of 22% from 2021.
+Pinot Noir leads all varieties accounting for 71% of planted acreage and 67% of production.
+According to UOIPRE, Oregon case sales in 2022 were 5.7 million, an 8% increase from 2021.